MasDennis/rajawali3d.org/src/content/getting-started/0.9/22-more-optimisation/index.md

 float[] colors = new float[numVertices * 4];
 int[] indices = new int[numPlanes * 6];
 ```
 Next up is the loop that fills the arrays with all the relevant data.
-I won’t expand much on this, but it creates all the individual planes (vertices, indices, textures coordinates, normals, random rotations, random positions):
+I won't expand much on this, but it creates all the individual planes (vertices, indices, textures coordinates, normals, random rotations, random positions):
 ```
 for (int i = 0; i < numPlanes; ++i) {
 	Number3D r = new Number3D(-10f + (Math.random() * 20f), -10 + (Math.random() * 20f), (Math.random() * 80f));